Monkey’s Blood (Mercurochrome) for those boo-boos

-Mercurochrome was this rich bright reddish antiseptic that was a common disinfect from the late 1910s to the 1990s.
-While it worked as an antiseptic, it also dapened the pain of the injury, which I can only assume was a side-effect of the tremendous burning sensation you got when Mercurochrome was applied.
+Mercurochrome was this rich, bright reddish antiseptic that was a common disinfect from the late 1910s to the 1990s.
+While it worked as an antiseptic, it also dampened the pain of the injury, which I can only assume was a side effect of the tremendous burning sensation you got when Mercurochrome was applied.
 It was like a bottle of lava that filled me with both dread and fascination.

 On the upside, it stained your skin reddish orange for days.
-So all my friends new I had been injured without me having to draw attention to just how tough I was.
+So all my friends knew I had been injured without me having to draw attention to just how tough I was.

 If they only had seen my crying in agony as my Mother touched the Mercurochrome wand to the wound.
 But that secret is between me, my Mom and her trusty bottle of Mercurochrome.